 Essential Stop: Christmas Market

 An unmissable answer to what to do in Frankfurt in one day is the Frankfurt Christmas Market.
-It runs for a month before Christmas usually around 22 November – 22 December but make sure you check the dates if you are around at this time.
+It runs for a month before Christmas usually around 22 November – 22 December but click here to find the latest dates.

 This is one of the oldest Christmas Markets in Germany dating back to 1393!
-It’s also one of the biggest (with over 200 stores) and the best with plenty to explore and enjoy including special hot apfelwein and Bethmännchen (marzipan and almond biscuits).
+It’s also one of the biggest (with over 200 stores) and the best.
+There is plenty to explore and enjoy including special hot apfelwein and Bethmännchen (marzipan and almond biscuits).

 The only danger is that you only have 1 day in Frankfurt Germany and you may not want to leave this attraction!

 Frankfurt Itinerary 1 Day Map

 Below is a map of everything we have covered in this guide to the perfect one day trip in Frankfurt.